Virginia Attorney General Mark Herring’s stiffest election challenge may come from his own party

 “He’s been a puppet for the party,” said Leslie Haley, a Chesterfield County supervisor and Republican candidate.
 “We in Virginia don’t know what it’s like to have an attorney general for the citizens of the commonwealth.”

-Haley, who is an attorney and small business owner, touts herself as the only Republican with significant executive experience.
-She said she would serve as a check on overreach by the governor and legislature and put a focus on consumer-related issues such as mortgage and senior fraud, while supporting the police and gun rights.
+Haley, who is an attorney and small-business owner, touts herself as the only Republican with significant executive experience.
+She said she would serve as a check on overreach by the governor and legislature, and put a focus on consumer-related issues such as mortgage and senior fraud, while supporting the police and gun rights.

 Jason Miyares, a former state prosecutor and state delegate from Virginia Beach, is pushing a traditional law-and-order message, saying in a campaign video that the one job of the state government is “to keep people safe.”
 He said he would bolster police and seek stricter sentences for criminals — something he said Herring has not done.